Recovery - October 2022 Floods

 Community Recovery in the Northern Grampians Shire has involved:

-- Carrying out infrastructure work driven by community need.
-A full town survey of Glenorchy is completed and town drainage design is underway.
+• Carrying out infrastructure work driven by community need.
+A full town survey of Glenorchy has been completed and town drainage design is underway.

 If you would like more information about recovery work in Glenorchy this can be found on our website at on-going projects.